 Looking for a simple way to display your Weebly website in multiple languages?
-Weglot is the perfect solution for it.
-We’ve developed a simple way to detect your website content and translate it in any language you want.
+Weglot is the perfect solution.
+We’ve developed a simple way to detect your website content and translate it into any language you want.
 It works with all Weebly Apps and themes, and also follows Google multilingual SEO best practices so that all your translated pages are indexed on Google.

-- Simple to setup: Connect Weglot and we’ll do the rest.
-No coding required
+Simple to set up: Connect Weglot and we’ll do the rest.
+No coding required.

-- All your website is translated: Weglot detects all your content, metadata and images included
+Your entire website, translated: Weglot detects all your content, metadata and images included

-- An SEO-friendly solution: All your translated pages are indexed on Google
+An SEO-friendly solution: All your translated pages are indexed on Google

-In this step, simply enter your domain name and the language you want to translated your website into.
+In this step, simply enter your domain name and the language(s) you want to translate your website into.

 In the example: